620.3 Roundabout Markings (MUTCD Chapter 3C)

 Option.
 Lane-use arrows may be used on any approach to and within the circulatory roadway of any roundabout.

 Option.
 If used on approaches to a roundabout, fishhook arrows may be used to help provide additional guidance with an oval symbolizing the central island for the innermost travel lane and without an oval for all other lanes approaching a roundabout.
-Examples of pavement marking arrows are shown in Fig. 6126.96.36.199.
-The MUTCD allows the use of normal arrows for approaches to roundabouts as depicted in the figures in the EPG, however, the appropriate fishhook arrows should be used in these locations in Missouri.
+Examples of pavement marking arrows are shown in Fig. 622.214.171.124.
+The MUTCD allows the use of normal arrows for approaches to roundabouts as depicted in the figures in the EPG, however, the appropriate fishhook arrows should be used in Missouri.

 620.3.7 Markings for Other Circular Intersections (MUTCD Section 3C.7)